 Stellar Society Lecture – part of the NC Science Festival

 Each year, typically in April, GTCC’s student astronomy club, the Stellar Society, teams up with Cline Observatory and the GTCC Foundation to present the Stellar Society Lecture, featuring an astronomer from a regional institution to give a free public lecture on a Friday night before our regular public viewing.
 This event is usually held in conjunction with the North Carolina Science Festival.
-A complete GTCC NSCF Calendar is listed below.
+A complete GTCC NSCF Calendar is listed at the bottom of this page.

 Auditorium, Koury Hospitality Careers Center, GTCC, Jamestown